-- If your child’s hands are treated, do not let your child wash his/her hands for 30 minutes after putting on this drug.
-Do not let your child touch his/her eyes, nose, mouth, genitals, irritated skin, or contact lenses until your child washes his/her hands.
+- If hands are treated, do not wash your hands for 30 minutes after you put on this drug.
+Do not touch your eyes, nose, mouth, genitals, irritated skin, or contact lenses until you wash your hands.

 - Put on clean, dry, healthy skin.

 - If you use this drug on a regular basis, put on a missed dose as soon as you think about it.

 - If it is close to the time for your next dose, skip the missed dose and go back to your normal time.

 - Do not put on 2 doses or extra doses.